* MSCI ACWI down nearly 9%, S&P500 in correction in 6 days

 As investors rushed to safe assets, gold stood at $1,646.4 near seven-year high of $1,688.9 hit earlier this month.

-The euro stood at $1.1005, having jumped over 1% in the previous session, the biggest gain in more than two years as investors wound back bets against the currency versus the dollar.
+The euro stood at $1.1005, having jumped over 1% in the previous session, the biggest gain in more than two years.
 (Editing by Sam Holmes)